RebeccaFransson/2DV610---System-test/README.md

     * Makes sure the team has all the necessary resources to fulfill their responsibilities.
 * Test engineers x2
     * Has to understand what needs to be tested.
-    * Creates test cases from the test plan
+    * Creates test cases from the test plan.
 * Test executor
     * Has the responsibility to make sure that all the test will be executed.
     * Reports defects on executed tests.